dky/AzurePSBlobCopy/README.md

 # Azure Storage Blob Copy

 PowerShell to copy vhd blob across storage accounts.
+This script uses the PowerShell cmdlets to perform the copy.